 On November 16, my first watch for the day was the mid-watch standing quartermaster of the watch (QMOW).
 The pass down from the prior 2000 to 2400 watch included information that the captain and XO had decided to keep the ship’s true course of 275 degrees (5 degress north of west) and had ordered speed of 23 knots throughout the night to see if we could get farther ahead of the typhoon.
 The idea was that carrying out a storm avoidance maneuver would take us too far south away from our intended passage.
 Since we believed our ship was ahead of the storm track, the decision was made to make best speed possible and proceed with our intended route in accordance with the passage plan.
 The “Night Orders” from the captain included instructions to closely monitor the barometric pressure, wind, and sea state and inform him if there were significant changes, particularly a steep drop in barometric pressure.
 Throughout the watch, the wind and the size of the sea waves continued to build.

-By my next watch, the afternoon watch (1200 to 1600), the fetch1 had done its job.
+By the afternoon watch (1200 to 1600), the fetch had done its job.
 This was my first tropical storm experience on a ship underway in open ocean.
 The winds and seas had become dangerous.
-We began to record true wind gusts in excess of 80 knots (92 mph), but the waves were approaching 40 feet in height, slamming in one after the other just off the port bow.
+We began to record true wind gusts in excess of 90 knots (104 mph), but the waves were approaching 40 feet in height, slamming in one after the other just off the port bow.
 Except for wind gusts, the sustained true wind speed consistently ranged between about 65 to 75 knots (74 to 86 mph).
 On what was known as the Beaufort wind force scale, we were in maximum force 12 conditions where the air was filled with foam and spray; the sea was completely white with driving spray; sea wave height was 45 feet; plus, visibility was very seriously affected.
 For mariner purposes, we stopped trying to estimate the height of the waves at 50 feet, and from that point on it was just called 50 feet plus.

 The ship was experiencing heavy rolling and pitching, and we could see as the waves broke over the bow that the forward gun, mount 51, was submerging with each breaking wave.
 Above the helm station, mounted from the overhead, was a clinometer used for measuring the angle of roll.
 During some of the more severe rolls, the helmsman would call out the angle of roll from the clinometer.
 On many rolls, the helmsman would wait until the ship was at the end of a roll and call out the angle of the roll.
 He began to report roll angles of 40 or more degrees.
 At the same time, to reduce pounding, the ship’s ordered speed was slowed from 23 knots down to 15 knots.